Dodge Ridge Ski Area

 Dodge Ridge Wintersports Area is a ski area near Pinecrest, California in Tuolumne County, off of Highway 108, 30 mi east of Sonora.
 The resort is located in the Stanislaus National Forest and operates under a special use permit.
 Many skiers in Northern California use Dodge Ridge because of its proximity to the San Francisco Bay Area, San Joaquin Valley and Yosemite National Park.
 The winter sports season typically lasts from late November through mid April.
 The mountain summit sits at 8,200' above sea level.
-Dodge Ridge was founded by the Purdy family in 1950, and then owned by the Helm family from 1976 up until the 2021-2022 season, when it was acquired by Invision Capital and Karl Kapusciniski.
+Dodge Ridge was founded by various individuals, and managed by the Purdy family, in 1950, and then owned by the Helm family from 1976 up until the 2021-2022 season, when it was acquired by Invision Capital and Karl Kapusciniski.
 Dodge Ridge is a member of Powder Alliance, which offers reciprocal ski passes to season pass holders of various resorts.
 Beginning in the 2021/2022 season Dodge Ridge began to experiment with "light snowmaking at the base."